hansonkd/Wheb-Framework/README.md

 So, I built the Wheb framework with the explicit goal that Template Haskell not be included in any part of the core server.

-Other libraries feature transformers to roll your own Reader and State based Monads, but it would be nice if they were built in.
+Other libraries feature transformers to roll your own Reader and State based applicaiton Monads, but it would be nice if they were built in.
 Practically every server will have a global read-only context that shares resources between threads and a request state that can change during request processing.
 Having these resources built in allows for plugins that can always expect those resources to be there.

 Features
 --------

-Currently Crunchy is still very early in development.
+Currently Wheb is still very early in development.
 I have included some features that I hope will cover most use cases.

 #### Easy Setup.